 Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 Building on their renewed success, Dirty Heads enlisted a bevy of industry hitmakers to work on their self-titled 2016 follow-up, which -- thanks to its mainstream appeal -- again charted high on the Billboard Top 200.
-The following year saw the band drop its sixth studio album, Swim Team, featuring the singles "Vacation" and "Staloney."
+The band dropped its sixth studio album, Swim Team, in 2017, featuring the singles "Vacation" and "Staloney."
 Also included on the album was the track "So Glad You Made It," featuring 311's Nick Hexum.
-The single "Listen to Me" arrived in early 2019 and was later included on Dirty Heads' Dave Cobb-produced seventh album Super Moon. ~ David Jeffries
+The single "Listen to Me" arrived in early 2019 and was later included on Dirty Heads' Billboard-charting, Dave Cobb-produced seventh album Super Moon, which Dirty J described as a "70s sci-fi kung fu Western car chase soundtrack."
+2021 saw the band issue the greatest-hits LP The Best of Dirty Heads, which included new collaborations with Travis Barker (blink-182) and Aimee Allen (the Interrupters).
+In early 2022, the Common Kings-assisted single "Heavy Water" appeared ahead of the release of the band's eighth full-length effort, Midnight Control, which arrived later that August. ~ David Jeffries